 Finding Community in Motion: Carlos’ First Parade with PRPSN

-Carlos started working as a Peer Supporter in November At El Centrito de Apoyo which is a Spanish-language peer-led programs under the umbrella of PRPSN designed to meet people where they are in Huntington Park and the surrounding areas.
-They offer peer support, resources, support groups, housing assistance, employment support, and other guidance at their storefront location and at locations throughout East LA through their outreach program Un Paso Mas.
+Carlos started working as a Peer Supporter in November at El Centrito de Apoyo which is a Spanish-language peer-led program under the umbrella of PRPSN in Huntington Park.
+They offer peer support, resources, support groups, housing assistance, employment support, and other guidance at their storefront location and through their outreach program, Un Paso Mas.

-Groups lined the streets, energy buzzing from start to finish.
-He spotted familiar faces—the in his coworkers—and watched as the PRPSN folklórico dancers prepared.
+Thousands of people lined the streets, five rows deep in some places.
+The energy was buzzing.
+He spotted familiar faces and watched as the PRPSN folklórico dancers prepared.
 That’s when it hit him: this is the real deal.

 While others danced, Carlos had his own important role, pulling the large speaker that powered the dancers’ music.
 It may not have been center stage, but to him, it mattered.
 “Even though I wasn’t dancing, I knew my role was important.
 I had to be on cue.
 I had to make sure the music stayed with them.”